shippingfandom/Lunar/README.md

 # greyhackscripts
+i no longer play grey hack, but so long as people find my scripts for the game useful i will keep this up, archival notice

 collection of clovers's open source grey hack scripts

 if you're a developer, check out the [foxlib](https://github.com/cloverrfoxx/foxlib-gh) repo for some useful libraries